nekernel-org/nekernel/dev/Mod/ReadMe.md

-# Kernel Mod
+# Kernel Modules

 ## Brief

-They are pluggable modules for builtin hardware support.
+They are pluggable modules for specific hardware support.

 ## To-Do